 500 million families in developing countries face serious health risks by the pollution from traditional cooking methods.
 Each year, 4.3 million people die from inhaling indoor air pollution, adding up to more deaths than malaria, tuberculosis and AIDS combined.
 Collecting and using traditional cooking fuels like wood and charcoal are inefficient and can be the single largest household expenditure.

 Global Partnerships (GP) aims to reduce health risks and financial burden of impoverished households by investing in cookstoves that reduce emissions and are more efficient and affordable.

 Who is Served?

-The target demographic is women living on less than $3.20 per day, per person in their household, adjusted to Purchasing Power Parity (PPP).
+The target demographic is women living on less than $3.20 PPP/person/day.

 What is Delivered?

 Clients must receive: Fuel-efficient cookstoves